expo/expo-github-action/README.md

 As of writing, GitHub actions has some small default values for the `fs.inotify` settings.
 Inside this action, we included a patch that increases these limits for the current workflow.
 It increases the `max_user_instances`, `max_user_watches` and `max_queued_events` to `524288`.
-You can disable this patch by setting the `expo-patch-watchers` to `false`.
+You can disable this patch by setting the `patch-watchers` to `false`.

 <div align="center">
   <br />